Ghanavanth-T/smart-expense-tracker-api/README.md

 ## Requirements

-- Developed and tested on 3.14
+- Python 3.11 or newer (developed and tested on 3.14)

 ## Setup